JeanBarbosa27/it-logger-react-front-to-back-2019-udemy/README.md

 There isn't any deploy for now.

 ## Roadmap of my own ideas

+Each of these ideas will be created in separated branches stating by `roadmap/` and once the idea is completely implemented, it'll be created a PR which will be merged into `main` branch, in order to have a more organized history.

 - [ ] Adapt back-end from JSON Server to have Node in TypeScript with Express and mongo to turn it into a MERN stack;
 - [ ] Add mobile first approach;